top of page

 00:00 / 07:34

-TUMBLIN UP-DAVE FLIPPO- This tune was inspired by the feel on Pat Metheny's
+TUMBLIN UP by Dave Flippo: This tune was inspired by the feel on Pat Metheny's

 "Phase Dance."
-This is a great example of every just grooving along in the pocket together.
+This is a great example of just grooving along in the pocket together.

-That's where Donn and Heath lock in an build the foundation the others play above.
+Donn (bass) and Heath (drums) lock in and build the foundation the others play above.

 00:00 / 06:19